Bolivian election exit polls show socialist candidate ahead | DW | 19.10.2020

 Still cautioning that the results weren't yet official, Anez later congratulated Arce on his "apparent win" on Twitter.

+The staunch support he still holds, however, likely contributed to Arce’s success in an election that Morales sought to win in the first place.
+Now, Arce will face the question of whether Morales can return from exile and what to do about a series of corruption scandals that plague the former leader.

+All of this is happening as the coronavirus pandemic has struck Bolivia harder than almost any other country on a per capita basis – nearly 8,400 of its 11.6 million people have died of COVID-19.

-Landlocked Bolivia is one of the poorest countries in the region, despite being resource rich.
-The election comes amid severe economic turmoil, with GDP expected to contract by 6.2% in 2020.
+Landlocked Bolivia remains one of the poorest countries in the region, despite being resource rich.
+The election also comes amid severe economic turmoil, with GDP expected to contract by 6.2% in 2020.

 jcg/msh (AFP, AP, dpa)